Pakrac clash

 The Pakrac clash, known in Croatia as the Battle of Pakrac (Bitka za Pakrac), was a bloodless skirmish that took place in the Croatian town of Pakrac in March 1991.
 The clash was a result of increasing ethnic tensions in Croatia during the breakup of Yugoslavia.
 It was one of the first serious outbreaks of violence in what became the Croatian War of Independence.

 The clash began after rebel Serbs seized the town's police station and municipal building and harassed Croatian government officials.
 The Croatian government carried out a counterstrike against the rebels, sending Interior Ministry special police to re-establish control.
 Fighting broke out between the two sides.
-Despite an attempted intervention by the Yugoslav National Army (Jugoslovenska Narodna Armija – JNA), the Croatian government reasserted its control over the town.
+Despite an attempted intervention by the Yugoslav People's Army (Jugoslovenska Narodna Armija – JNA), the Croatian government reasserted its control over the town.
 After a standoff with the JNA, an agreement to pull out the special police and the JNA was reached, restoring the town to conditions before the Serb attempt to seize control of the police there.